patrickisgreat/gabler-youngston/src/pages/project/project/moxie.md

 projectname: NOPSI
 projecttagline: 'New Orleans, LA'
 projectimage: /img/nopsi3.jpg
-projectcategory: Hospitality
+projectcategory: Lodging
 projectscope: Lodging
+date: 2020-01-27T15:42:04.729Z
 sortdescription: This is short description
-date: 2020-01-27T15:42:04.729Z
 descriptionblockone:
   - description: >-
       The sheer size and variety of locations within this historic conversion